 Many people fail to recognize the very first symptoms of periodontal disease.
 Sometimes you may put off a serious warning sign and assume that it will go away when you brush and floss your teeth more regularly.
-For instance, bad breath and bleeding gums, which are key issues in family dentistry, are considered normal since most people use over the counter mouth washes and tooth pastes to simply make it go away.
+For instance, bad breath and bleeding gums, which are key issues in family dentistry, are considered normal since most people use over the counter mouthwashes and toothpaste to simply make it go away.
 What they don’t know is that they could be addressing a symptom instead of dealing with the underlying condition once and for all.

 Sometimes the symptoms of periodontal diseases are more prominent due to lifestyle choices like smoking.
 Smokers will often experience bad breath, bleeding gums and discoloration that comes and goes away with time.
 If not treated by a dentist Richmond Hill, the individual may experience serious periodontal disease that becomes harder to treat when ignored for too long.